Skip to content

 This year, I’ve completely embraced the spaghetti squash.
 I didn’t grow it at home — not enough room for the big viners, although I might try it next year in one of my tomato beds — but I made sure to purchase a good store of it before the farmers’ markets shuttered for the season.

 I was on the “meh” fence about the squash until a friend of mine posted a preparation method for boiling it, instead of time-consuming roasting.
-It sounded … insufficient … but, hey, I’ll try anything once, and she was so enthusiastic about the results that I couldn’t argue the success.
+It sounded impossibly easy but, she was so enthusiastic about the results that I had to try boiling spaghetti squash for myself.

-And yeah, it’s awesome.
-Easy enough that you can freeze a winter’s worth of squash in an hour (I spoon mine into one quart freezer bags, which can fit the spaghetti strands from about one half of an average squash — if I’m cooking up a quick meal for just myself, I simply crack off what I need from the bag and tuck the rest back in the freezer); speedy enough that you can make a healthy lunch, even if you’re starting the squash from raw (although freezing is so easy, I definitely encourage that).
+If I’m cooking up a quick meal for just myself, I simply crack off what frozen squash I need from the bag and tuck the rest back in the freezer); speedy enough that you can make a healthy spaghetti squash stir fry lunch, even if you’re starting the squash from raw (although freezing squash is so easy, I definitely encourage that).

 Like pasta, spaghetti squash has a bland flavor and al dente texture that takes to sauce like a fish to water.
-It’s also the perfect, sturdy base for a saute, like today’s shrimp and vegetable concoction.
+It’s also the perfect, sturdy base for a saute, like today’s spaghetti squash and shrimp stir fry with vegetables.

 A super-simple, light and healthy seasoning of oil, miso, red curry paste, and soy sauce gives a sweet-spicy kick to the shrimp.

-Use your favorite veggies: I still have bell peppers and scallions growing in my garden, so I used those, along with 2012′s leafy darling, kale.
-For a strictly vegetarian take, this combo works really well with tofu cubes or “chickn” strips.
+Use your favorite veggies for your spaghetti squash and shrimp stir fry: I still have bell peppers and scallions growing in my garden, so I used those, along with 2012’s leafy darling, kale.
+For a strictly vegetarian take, this combo also works really well with tofu cubes or “chickn” strips.

 Oh, and Vote!